Oasixer/Mini-3D-Printer-fw/README.md

 # GENE121-Final-Project
-3D Printer in RobotC created for GENE final project Built by Zachariah, Kaelan, Lyndon and Daddy Parth
+3D Printer in RobotC created for GENE final project Built by Zachariah, Kaelan, Lyndon and Parth
 #
 #
 # Task List